Homosexuality and bisexuality

-Opposition is expected to continue from three main groups:
+Opposition is expected to continue from four main organizations:

 - The National Organization for Marriage (NOM) is the main national organization opposed to SSM.
 Prior to 2012-NOV, they frequently pointed to the fact that out of 31 referendums in the past, none have supported SSM.
 They had expected this perfect record to continue in spite of public opinion polls that clearly showed majority support for SSM nationally.
 In one of his "please send money" Email appeals, Brian Brown who heads NOM said:

 "It's going to be a big challenge, but I think we're up to it.
 All we need is enough [funding] to get our message out."

 The pro-marriage equality groups collected much more financial support for marriage equality than NOM was able to, for the battles in Maine, Maryland & Washington.
 These are the three states that authorized SSM on election day in 2012-NOV.

 - The Roman Catholic Church teaches that certain forms of discrimination against lesbians and gays are moral, including prohibiting same-sex couples from marrying.
 Jason Adkins, executive director of the Minnesota Catholic Conference of bishops said: